 B55–B56 PPDU Type 2 When the Training Length field is nonzero, corresponds to the TXVECTOR parameter PPDU_TYPE.

-— PPDU Type = 11 indicates either a packet whose Data field is followed by one or more TRN-R subfields, or a packet that is requesting TRN-R subfields to be appended to a future response packet.
+— PPDU Type = 11 indicates either a PPDU whose Data field is followed by one or more TRN-R subfields, or a PPDU that is requesting TRN-R subfields to be appended to a future response PPDU.

-— PPDU Type = 10 indicates a packet whose Data field is followed by one or more TRN-T subfields.
+— PPDU Type = 10 indicates a PPDU whose Data field is followed by one or more TRN-T subfields.
 When the Training Length field is zero and PPDU Type = 01, indicates that PPDU is a sounding PPDU.
 This field is reserved when the Training Length field is zero and PPDU Type = 00.

 P3483L41